-"There were two million more Christians in churches on Easter and Good Friday than the previous year," he rejoiced.
+"There were 2 million more Christians in churches on Easter and Good Friday than the previous year," he rejoiced.
 "And this is the message they wanted to communicate to the terrorists: 'Kill us all, and that's fine by us.
 We're not afraid of you.'"

 Youssef then explained the counterintuitive effects of persecution.